Content from Introduction

 Spatial shifting

 Spatial shifting means moving your computation to another physical location where the current carbon intensity is lower.
 It might be a region that naturally has lower carbon sources of energy.
-For example, moving to different hemispheres depending on the season for more sunlight hours.
+For example, using an HPC facility sited in a location that is currently windy and so has a high proportion of wind power.

 Temporal shifting